jiweil/Visualizing-and-Understanding-Neural-Models-in-NLP/README.md

 # Visualizing and Understanding Neural Models in NLP
-Implementations of two saliency models described in "Visualizing and Understanding Neural Models in NLP" by Jiwei Li, Xinlei Chen, Eduard Hovy and Dan Jurafsky.
+Implementations of saliency models described in "Visualizing and Understanding Neural Models in NLP" by Jiwei Li, Xinlei Chen, Eduard Hovy and Dan Jurafsky.

 ## Requirements:
 GPU